Up | General | Scheduler | Actions | Toolbox | Camera | Communication | Maintenance | Advanced | Service Toolbar

 By choosing Live video, the system will take pictures at fastest possible speed.
 This is useful when adjusting the camera or to get an overview of image variations – if for instance the light conditions have changed.
 In multi image type systems, you can decide to run live video for one type of image or for all types.

-The dialogs described in this section assumes that the Scorpion DirectX driver - firegrab.dll - is loaded.
+The dialogs described in this section assumes that the Scorpion DirectX driver - firegrab.dll - is active.

 • HW-Trigger - default - off - require hw camera support